Change your bed often. Wash sheets at least once a week in hot water (about 130 F).

 Get rid of fluff.
 Clear the bedroom of extra pillows, linens, stuffed animal collections, and dust-collecting knickknacks.
 If you have a fluffy favorite you can’t get rid of, put it in the freezer overnight to kill dust mites.

 Check the humidity.
 If it creates the kind of spot that dust mites love, it’s time to dry things up.
 You can check a room’s humidity with a gadget called a hygrometer.
 You’ll find them at home supply stores.
-Keep levels below 50% to hold off allergens.
-If the air is too dry, try a humidifier.
+Keep levels between 40% and 50% to hold off allergens.
 Clean the filter often, or you’ll spread bacteria or fungal spores around the room.
 That can trigger allergies, too.

 Vacuum at least once a week.
 Use a vacuum with a HEPA filter and pay special attention to the bedroom.